Hello, World! (EP)

-Hello, World! is the first extended play by South Korean rock band Xdinary Heroes.
+Hello, World! (stylized as Hello, world!) is the first extended play by South Korean rock band Xdinary Heroes.
 It was released by Studio J and JYP Entertainment on July 20, 2022.
 The extended play consists six tracks, including the lead single "Test Me".

 Background and release

 In late June 2022, they released a new video entitled "How to enjoy ♭form with Xdinary Heroes".
 The next day, Xdinary Heroes announced their first-ever comeback with Hello, World! an extended play to be released in July 20.
 An instrumental sampler and highlight film were released on June 30 and July 14, respectively.
 In the next days, two music video teasers were unveiled revealing the storyline of the music video.
 The extended play alongside the music video for "Test Me" was released on July 20.

 Composition

 Hello, World! consists of five tracks written and composed by the band.
 The lead single "Test Me" is synth pop-rock song with lyrics about "defiance and having the courage to say “no" to a conformist society."